tirth5828/Period-Buddy/README.md

 It has features like -

 - Finding your period buddies i.e. your friends who have their periods with you.
-Your buddies would be the only ones with whom we'll share your data, ie with your apporval.
+Your buddies would be the only ones with whom we'll share your data, ie with your approval.
 - Know how to support someone during their periods, could be your significant other, best friends or anyone you want

 ## How we built it